fossasia/eventyay-tickets/doc/developer/setup.rst

     (env)$ python manage.py makemessages

-To actually see pretalx in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::
+To actually see pretalx in your language, you have to compile the ``*.po`` files to their optimised binary ``*.mo`` counterparts::

     (env)$ python manage.py compilemessages